 Your email promo should look as professional as possible.
 The e-mailers should go out to your target clients every quarter to keep you top of mind when they’re looking for a photographer.

-4. Give Incentives to People Who Refer You
+8. Give Incentives for People to Refer You

 One of the best ways to get new clients is to give people some sort of incentive to advertise your services.
 Word-of-mouth can be such a powerful marketing tool.

 An incentive can be offering your current portrait clients a free mini-shoot for a successful referral.